 Tests: The tests will include questions very similar to the online quiz questions and class activities.
 They will cover material presented in lecture and, sometimes, lab.
-A study guide for each test will be provided through Canvas.
+A study guide for each test is provided in the course packet and will also be provided through Canvas.
 Students who study the activity and quiz questions typically do well on the tests.